Ptnan7/azure-powershell/src/Cdn/Cdn/help/New-AzFrontDoorCdnCustomDomain.md

 # New-AzFrontDoorCdnCustomDomain

 ## SYNOPSIS
-create a new domain within the specified profile.
+Create a new domain within the specified profile.

 ## SYNTAX